-Hi, I’m Michael Woodcock – guide, pathfinder and seeker of the way.
+I’m Michael Woodcock – Trust Chairperson, guide, pathfinder and seeker of the way.

 I live in rural Carterton with my storyteller wife Gaye.
 Our small 16 acre farm, Te Ao O Te Pukeko (The world of the Pukeko) is a living work in progress.
 Everything that grows here, from one-hundred-foot-tall trees to our 450 olive grove, all started in 1992, when we bought two large paddocks and built our kitset house.
-It is now the centre from which our workshops and retreats begin.
+It is now the centre from which our workshops and retreats begin, and includes a number of onsite accommodation options.
 You can follow my blog for current and past writing on matters sacred.

 One of the most life-changing books I have read was David Suzuki’s The Sacred Balance.
 As the book promised, I rediscovered my need to know my place in nature, and just as importantly, to answer the call to action that Suzuki stirred within me.
 More than twenty plus years on, Suzuki and other writers and thinkers such as John O’Donohue, Llewellyn Vaughan-Lee, Michael Meade, David Whyte, George Mackay Brown, Bill Plotkin, Joanna Macey, enrich my thinking about the importance of the wisdom and wellbeing to be found when we connect with the world of nature, not the world of concrete, endless consumption, and the distractions of today, which can divert us from our path.

 “What matters is how through our own response we reconnect to what is sacred, and return to a sense of deep belonging, here in this place of wonder we call the Earth.”
 Llewellyn Vaughan-Lee